THERAPEUTIC RIDING CENTRE

 and the Gill Family Charitable Trust

 Hope Haven is a 142 acre specialized equestrian centre located on top of the Beaver Valley, 2 hours north of Toronto.
-Hope Haven offers equestrian sport, horsemanship and therapy programs.
+Hope Haven offers equestrian sport, horsemanship, learning and therapy programs.
 Regardless of your ability, or (dis)ability, we adapt our programs and services to your unique needs in a safe and positive learning environment.

 Meet Our Team